simongregersen/thyultra/content.en/about.md

 {{< hint info >}}

-**A headlamp** is necessary for participants on the 50 miles and 100 miles courses.
+It is strictly necessary to bring **a headlamp** on the 50 miles and 100 miles courses.
 The sun rises at around 07:00 and sets at 19:30.

 {{< /hint >}}